karthikGow/repo_qna_agent/README.md

 ```

 ### One-Page Run Guide and Demo
-- See `RUN.md` for a concise step-by-step runbook (two-terminal workflow, quoting tips, troubleshooting).
 - Run the sample script after starting the API:
   ```powershell
   .\demo.ps1  # queries your repo with 4 example questions